projectexpert/FULLPMIS/README.md

 Unified Odoo Addons Repository
 ==============================

-You have to add your destination's ssh key to both, GitLab and Github accounts!
+You have to add your destination's ssh key to the Github account!

 ```bash
 git clone git@github.com:projectexpert/FULLPMIS.git